 Another great way to optimize your GMB listing is using the reservation feature.
 The reservation feature allows you to include a booking link in your profile.

 Adding a booking button to your GMB listing is an excellent way to streamline your guests’ reservation process.
-You want to have an online reservation system that integrates with Google, such as Mad Mobile’s Restaurant Guest Management System.
+You want to have an online reservation system that integrates with Google, such as CAKE’s Restaurant Guest Management System.

 Take a look below and notice that the booking times shown are from the restaurant’s reservations system through the Guest Management System.